 Four Ways to Maximize Your Results at a Virtual Career Fair

 #1: Prepare Your Virtual Job Fair Booth

-You’ll have the opportunity to load your landing page with branded greetings, company logos, imagery, links to career pages and social media, videos, job postings, and contact information.
+You’ll have the chance to load your landing page with branded greetings, company logos, imagery, links to career pages and social media, videos, job postings, and contact information.
 It's the perfect forum for highlighting your diversity recruiting strategy and veteran hiring programs.
 Additionally, chat room updates can be made instantaneously without the expense of reprinting materials.

 As you prepare, consider including a veteran employee’s perspective about his or her experience joining your team.
 Remember, veterans served in tight-knit groups where teamwork prevailed.
 Finding an organization that replicates key military values is a priority for many veteran job seekers.